Putting A New Spin On Your Custom Laundry Room

 Leaving your laundry detergents, fabric softener and bleach on top of the dryer or on an open shelf is handy, but they tend to get dusty and greasy.
 They also don’t contribute to the decor of your laundry room!
 Laundry room cabinets can keep these items dust-free and can make your utility area look better.
 While not purely a matter of function, feeling good about the way your laundry room looks can add joy to your tasks.

 If you are having trouble with your laundry room organization, a custom laundry room can go a long way toward helping you achieve laundry-related bliss.
 If that seems like too tall an order, it will at least make your laundry chores less stressful and more productive.
-Talk to your local custom closet company to learn about how they can help you get your laundry under control.
-If you are in the Michigan area such as Grand Rapids, Holland, and Grand Haven, click our link to set up a free consultation with one of our professional organizers.
+If you are in the Michigan area such as Grand Rapids, Holland, and Grand Haven, contact us to set up a free consultation with one of our professional organizers.